kyhau/ssllabs-scan/README.md

 Support Python >= 3.6

-This tool calls the SSL Labs [API v2](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs.md) to do SSL testings on servers.
+This tool calls the SSL Labs [API v3](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs-v3.md) to do SSL testings on servers.

-- **TODO**: use v3 instead of v2
 - **NOTE**: Please note that the SSL Labs Assessment API has access rate limits.
-You can find more details in the sections "Error Response Status Codes" and "Access Rate and Rate Limiting" in the official [SSL Labs API Documentation](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs.md).
+You can find more details in the sections "Error Response Status Codes" and "Access Rate and Rate Limiting" in the official [SSL Labs API Documentation](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs-v3.md).
 Some common status codes are:
     - 400 - invocation error (e.g., invalid parameters)
     - 429 - client request rate too high or too many new assessments too fast
     - 500 - internal error